 Student loans and Bankruptcy

-STUDENT LOANS ARE TOO LARGE
+STUDENT LOANS ARE TOO LARGE AND CRIPPLING

 Bankruptcy law has changed in many ways since 1978, when the bankruptcy code was written.
 The treatment of student loans in bankruptcy has been critical, increasing the huge amount of student loans now crushing the millennial generation.
 In the early 1980’s, after three years of collections of student debt, filing a bankruptcy allowed the discharge of all student loans.
 After 1986, the time that student loan lender could collect student loans, before they were subject to discharge in bankruptcy was increased to seven years.